 Stays as part of staff mobility schemes are possible without a visa for a maximum of one month.
-Please consult the following website for detailed information: check if you need a UK visa.
+Please consult the following website for detailed information: Check if you need a UK visa.

 The specific requirements for students from the UK are as follows:

-For interns and language assistants:
+For trainees, interns and language assistants: